Meet the team

 May

-Born and brought up fairly near Sanquhar, but not educated there, during her childhood her mother (an accomplished needlewoman) encouraged her interest in anything handcraft.
-When she learnt to knit Sanquhar Gloves in Duke pattern, it was inevitable that May 'had a go', that was 50 years ago!
+Born and brought up fairly near Sanquhar, during her childhood her mother encouraged her interest in anything handcraft.
+With her mothers instruction, May ‘had a go’ at Sanquhar Gloves in the Duke pattern, that was 50 years ago!

 By co-incidence May married a Sanquhar lad and when she came to stay, a friend whetted her appetite for the other 15 patterns.

-Over the years she has knitted an unknown number of gloves (and other items), used the patterns in other crafts, met many interesting people and found herself in some diverse places.
+Over the years she has knitted an unknown number of items using the patterns, met many interesting people and found herself in some diverse places.

 "I feel privileged to have been involved in this sometimes little known but centuries old tradition and made many friends through it."